WestonSF/ArcGISDataToolkit/ReadMe.md

 Updates data in a geodatabase from a CSV file.
 Will get the latest zip CSV from update folder and updates the dataset with the same name in the specified geodatabase.

-#### Geodatabase - Update & Compress
+#### Geodatabase Maintenance
 Will compress geodatabase, update statistics and rebuild tables indexes.
+Optionally stops connections to the geodatabase while the tool runs.

 #### Google Drive Upload
 Uploads a specified file or folder to Google Drive account.